 Researchers at George Washington University, Amazon AWS AI, and startup AdVerifai investigated a machine learning approach to classifying misleading speech.
-They say the AI model they developed, which outperformed the baseline, lays the groundwork for the study of additional linguistic features, according to Venturebeat.
+They say the AI model they developed, which outperformed the baseline, lays the groundwork for the study of additional linguistic features, according to Venturebeat

-Their work follows that of MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL), which earlier this year architected an AI model that could determine whether a source is accurate or politically prejudiced.
+Their work follows that of MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL), which earlier this year architected an AI model that could determine whether a news source is accurate or politically prejudiced.
 In subsequent work, MIT CSAIL used one of the world’s largest fact-checking data sets to develop automated systems that could detect false statements.

 The paper’s coauthors note that efforts to reduce the spread of misinformation have occasionally resulted in the flagging of legitimate satire, particularly on social media.
 Complicating matters, some fake news purveyors have begun masquerading as satire sites.
 These developments of course threaten the business of legitimate publishers, which might struggle to monetize their satire, but also they affect the experience of consumers, who could miss out on miscategorized content.

 The researchers hypothesized that metrics of text coherence might be useful in capturing semantic relatedness between sentences of a story.
 To this end, they used a set of indices related to text statistics implemented by Coh-Metrix, a tool for producing linguistic and discourse representations.
 There were 108 in total, including (but not limited to) the number of words and sentences; referential cohesion, which refers to overlap in content words between sentences; various text readability formulas; and different types of connective words.